FACTBOX-Recent attacks on Indian military personnel | Law-Order

 FACTBOX-Recent attacks on Indian military personnel

 Nov.
 2016 - Militants attacked an army base at Nagrota near Jammu city, killing seven security personnel and taking hostages in the military base.
-Sept.
-Jan.
-2016 - Indian security forces killed six militants who launched an assault on a military air base in Pathankot in Punjab that killed seven security personnel and injured 22.
+Oct.
+2016 - At least six militants attacked an Indian army camp in Baramulla in Kashmir, killing one border guard.

 - Country: